mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/Testing.md

 }
 ```

 The main issue here is the "Wait for value to load..." comment as it's not exactly clear when `model.value` will have been loaded.
-To get around this, you can technically reach into the ``QueryStore`` for `SomeQuery`, and await the first active task in the store.
+To get around this, you can technically reach into the ``QueryStore`` for `SomeData.query`, and await the first active task in the store.

 ```swift
 @Test